*Please note my waiting list is currently closed to new referrals*

 Characteristics of the autism spectrum are part of the rich diversity of the human mind.
 There have been shifts in recent years towards embracing each person’s attributes and uniqueness.
 Assessments help identify strengths and skills, as well as suggesting adaptations and strategies to help the person cope with stressful aspects of daily life and work towards their own goals.

-More than 1 in every 100 people meet the criteria for an Autism Spectrum Condition (ASC).
 Every individual is different and will have many strengths and skills, but the term means that a person has difficulty in the following key areas:

 * Spoken communication – making conversation, and understanding what other people say and mean